thinnect/mist-example/README.md

 middleware library and in the future the integration of the mesh network and security libraries.

-The integrated reference action module implements a basic luminaire control feature set. (*TODO* not functional currently).
+The integrated reference action modules implement basic luminaire control and motion detection features.

 # Mist subscriptions (rules)